Huge cat fight over felines stealing woman’s dinner

 On 4pm on November 11, Fraser was standing in her driveway with a woman when she saw her neighbour on the front verandah of their house.

-She then started yelling at the witness saying "get over here you cunt, I'll meet you half way on the fucking road," to which the witness ignored.
+She then started yelling at the witness saying "get over here you c---, I'll meet you half way on the f------ road," to which the witness ignored.

-She then told the woman next to her that "she's always hiding behind her fucking door," shouting more abuse and threatening language before the witness went back inside.
+She then told the woman next to her that "she's always hiding behind her f------ door," shouting more abuse and threatening language before the witness went back inside.

 Police attended Fraser's residence shortly after and after a conversation she was arrested and offered an electronic interview which she declined.